View RULES HISTORY

 3.1 Proposing Concepts #

 Any Strategist can accept a Concept that meets our Concept Acceptance Criteria, meaning they create a new Bounty for it that they become the owner of.
+The Concept Reward is paid to the Dash address listed in the Concept when accepted.

 3.2 Completing Job Tasks #